Swat River: Name

-The Sanskrit name may mean "clear blue water."
+The word Swat comes from the Sanskrit name Suvāstu which may mean "clear blue water."
 Another theory derives the word Swat from the Sanskrit word shveta (lit. 'white'), also used to describe the clear water of the Swat River.
 To the ancient Greeks, the river was known as the Soastus.
 The Chinese pilgrim Faxian referred to Swat as the Su-ho-to.